 However the radiant will be low down in the early part of the night, reducing the numbers of meteors.
 During the hours before dawn, it rises higher in the sky offering a better opportunity to see some.

-So don’t expect a dazzling spectacle, but it will definitely be worth keeping half an eye on the sky, especially as you always have the chance of seeing some meteors unrelated to the Ursid shower too, otherwise known as sporadics, during the night.
+Don’t expect a dazzling spectacle, but it will definitely be worth keeping half an eye on the sky, especially as you always have the chance of seeing some meteors unrelated to the Ursid shower too, otherwise known as sporadics, during the night.